FRIENDS OF APPALACHIA

 Volunteer Registration form is due prior to May 1st.

-Registration Fees and Paperwork
+Registration Fees and Required Forms

-The cost of participation in the Friends of Appalachia 2023 Trip is $1000.
+The cost of participation in the Friends of Appalachia 2026 Trip is $1000.

-The Application/Commitment fee of $150.
+The Application/Commitment fee is $150.

 The minimum $1000 must be paid in full prior to our May Meeting.
-These payments can be made on online in our "Click Our Logo To Donate" link above.

 Checks can be made payable to "FOA" and brought to any event/meeting.

-Please click on the "Solicitation Letter" black box above on the this page.
 You can edit this document and send to family and friends for donations to you account.

-2023 Trip Amount - $1000
+2026 Trip Amount - $1000

-$1300 Club - entitles you to an extra FOA gift and input on an extra purchase
+$1300 Club - entitles you to an extra FOA gift and input on an extra purchase for your work site home,

-$1500 Club - entitles you to 2 extra FOA gifts and input on an extra purchase
+$1500 Club - entitles you to 2 extra FOA gifts and input on an extra purchase for your work site home,

 Trip Preparation Meetings

 All ASP volunteers are required to attend and participate in all of our pre-trip meetings, community help opportunities, solicitations and fundraisers.
+Please click CALENDAR tab above.

-Basic Skills Training
+Basic Construction Skills Training

-Everyone needs to wear proper work site attire: long pants, a shirt that tucks in (no sleeveless shirts; no low necklines), work boots (no sneakers).
+In the Monthly Meeting Notice - IF Construction Training is on the agenda, everyone needs to wear proper work site attire: long pants, a shirt that tucks in (no sleeveless shirts; no low necklines), work boots (no sneakers).
 Participants with improper attire will not be able to participate.
 Instruction includes supervised individual practice on the safe use of the circular saw, power drill and hammer among other skills.
-Everyone needs to bring a "Construction Bag" to each meeting (except January) that includes a 16 oz. hammer, a pair of safety glasses, and a pair of work gloves.
-Be sure to mark your name on your tools that you bring, because they will tend to look a lot like somebody else's.
-The same consideration might be given to your work boots.
+Everyone will need to bring a "Construction Bag" to that meeting that includes a 16 oz. hammer, a pair of safety glasses, and a pair of work gloves.
+Be sure to mark your name on your tool bag and tools that you bring, because they will tend to look a lot like somebody else's.

 Expectations during the Trip and at the Work Site